beroca/hello-opendata/src/site/md/progress-report-20170201.md

 The relevant sources to accomplish the goal of the exercise (i.e., they delimit the boundary of the possible application code paths) are located in the package:
 * ./org/purl/beroca/crawler/

+**Attribution to External Examples**

+The other packages on the ./src/main/java/ branch of the project, corresponds to packages available on the Web that were evaluated to approach how to handle the initial connection to Google Search and the parsing of the relevant links on the response page.
+The code path of the main application of the project does *not* use them but they are included for credit attribution and the technical comparison of the different approaches.

+The approach used in each of these packages could be summarize as follows:
+* ./admfactory/javaapps/GoogleCrawler.java:
+  * Nice and simple.
+  * Uses only standard Java JDK.
+  * It relies on HTML tags to find the Google Search result links.
+That has pros and cons.
+  * The GoogleCrawlerExtended.java class that is part of the project application code path is an extension of this source, adding additional URL validation features and more granular exception handling.
+* ./journaldev/jsoup/GoogleSearchJava.java:
+* ./oracle/docs/javase/tutorial/URLReader.java:
+* ./stackoverflow/questions/_10257276/GoogleCustomSearch.java:

 The package contains a *controller* and a *model* sub-packages.
 The structure is motivated on the MVC pattern even though the pattern applies only partially to this Web Crawler application.

 **Controller (Main Application)**